ttu/dotnet-fake-json-server/README.md

 `GET /api/{item}`

-Returns list of items.
+Returns 200 OK when collection is found or 404 if collection is not found or it is empty.
 Amount of items can be defined with `skip` and `take` parameters.
 By default request returns first 10 items.

 ```sh
 $ curl http://localhost:57602/api/user
 ```